dock108/positive-ev/VERCEL_DEPLOYMENT.md

 If you encounter issues with the Chrome profile:

 1. Check the logs in the Vercel dashboard
-2. Verify that your Chrome profile ZIP file is accessible
+2. Verify that your Chrome profile is properly set up
 3. Try running with a fresh profile by setting `SOURCE_CHROME_PROFILE` to an empty string

 ### Cron Job Not Running